 Content Marketing Tip: Turn your business presentations into blog posts or videos for your followers and advocates. – Megan Pritts

 Video is the richest original form of content.
-You can blog it, slice it into images, makequote images, transcript it, and more. – Jeremy Rivera
+You can blog it, slice it into images, makequote images, transcript it, and more.
+If you’re working with a first time home buyer resource site, then you could record a video of two Realtors talking through the process and VOILA content for ages!
+That Local news coverage paddle board river clean up?
+That’s solid gold.- Jeremy Rivera

 Repurpose old whitepapers as webinars for your G+ followers.
 Then you can post them on @SlideShare! – Megan Pritts